deep-mistry10/Qify_authenticator/README.md

 The first target platform is **Android**, built with **Flutter and Android Studio**.
 Windows, Linux, and macOS support are planned for later stages.

-> **Project status:** This repository is under active development.
+> **Project status: DEVELOPMENT — NOT FINISHED**
+>
+> Qify Authenticator is currently in the development phase and is **not a finished or production-ready application**.
 Features described below are part of the planned architecture and roadmap unless they are explicitly marked as implemented.
+APIs, UI, security implementation, cryptographic parameters, synchronization behavior, and project structure may change during development.

+---

+## Development Status

+**Current stage: Development / Not Finished**

+Qify Authenticator is actively being built and is **not yet complete**.

+At this stage:

+- The project architecture and security model are being developed.
+- Planned features may not yet be implemented.
+- Implemented features may change or be replaced during development.
+- Security-sensitive functionality requires testing and review before production use.
+- Android is the first target platform; desktop platforms are planned for later.
+- A stable production release has **not** been reached.

+Do not treat the current development build as a final authenticator for critical accounts.

 ---